-Peter has a background in information systems audit and information security and governance generally.
+Peter has a background in information security and governance.
 He retains an active interest and delivers courses and lectures in these and related areas, including privacy and data protection.
-He works with partners to develop and exploit information technologies.
+He works with partners to evaluate, develop and exploit information systems.

 He has carried out other research in library and information science, as a member of the team that conducted market research to training provision for information professionals, and barriers to impact of research on library and information science practitioners.

 Peter has been a lead researcher in several e-participation projects (including EuroPetition and eRepresentative) focusing on the links between citizens and their elected representatives.
-He is on the Program Committee of the following conferences: International Conference on Electronic Democracy (EDem) Conference for E-democracy, E-participation and E-voting, (CeDem/EGOV).
+He is on the Program Committee of several related conferences.